Innovation at Stitches Acute Care Center

 In the summer of 2018, we added a mobile component to our telemedicine.
 We converted a RV into a Mobile Medicine clinic and have a technician drive it around the state.
 In various cities, our technician meets patients who need complex physicals and with the technician’s assistance, one of our physicians conducts these physicals through telemedicine.
 This allows the patient and the physician to maximize their time by eliminating travel time.

 Our next steps with telemedicine are to further our reach throughout Wyoming, making this a more accessible and accepted way of receiving care.
 Currently, our physical locations include Cheyenne and Laramie.
-We are excited to roll out Stitches Instacare in Casper, Laramie, Sheridan, Pinedale, and Kemmerer by the end of 2019 in all of the Wyoming Ridley’s Family Market pharmacies.
-At Stitches Instacare we are able to offer advanced telemedicine visits with the use of peripherals to listen to the heart and lungs and otoscopes to look in the ears and throat.
+We are excited to roll out Stitches Instaclinic in Casper, Laramie, Sheridan, Pinedale, and Kemmerer by the end of 2019 in all of the Wyoming Ridley’s Family Market pharmacies.
+At Stitches Instaclinic we are able to offer advanced telemedicine visits with the use of peripherals to listen to the heart and lungs and otoscopes to look in the ears and throat.
 We are also able to conduct a variety of point of care lab tests including strep, flu, and rsv.

 - Our Commitment to Wyoming